 This course utilizes the following platforms: Blackboard, Ramport, Connect (McGraw Hill), and Zoom.
 It is your responsibility to ensure that you are familiar with the platforms and seek the necessary help you require if you have questions.
-Chapters for the readings and the chapter quizzes are all in Connect (the eBook).
 All lecture notes, recorded lectures, PowerPoints, and lesson materials are in Blackboard.
 In the event of technology issues, please maintain open and honest communication.
-Instructions for registering on Connect are included in a separate handout.